kessotolo/ConversationalCommerce/frontend/docs/ARCHITECTURE.md

 ## UUID Standards

 The project standardizes on UUID types for database primary keys and foreign keys.
 All models use PostgreSQL UUID types consistently rather than String-based IDs.

+## 🧹 Code Quality, Linting, and Type Safety

+- **Strict ESLint Configuration**: The codebase enforces strict architectural boundaries and type safety using ESLint and TypeScript.
+All cross-module imports must go through module public APIs (`index.ts`) or DTOs.
+Direct internal imports and bridge files are prohibited and will be flagged by CI.
+- **No Bridge Files**: All legacy bridge files (e.g., `src/types/events.ts`, `src/types/websocket.ts`) have been removed.
+Types must be imported from their module's public API.
+- **No Backup/Test Artifacts**: `.bak`, `.old`, and similar backup/test files are not allowed in the codebase and are regularly cleaned up.
+- **CI Enforcement**: All PRs must pass lint (`npm run lint`) and type checks (`npm run type-check`).
+Violations block merges to protected branches.
+- **Type Safety**: No `any` types are allowed.
+Use `unknown` with type guards for dynamic data.
+All module boundaries use explicit interfaces and DTOs.

+#
+## ESLint and Type Safety

+### Import Rules

+The codebase enforces strict module boundaries through ESLint rules:

+- No relative imports (use `@/` alias)
+- No importing from internal module files (use module public APIs)
+- Proper usage of Next.js components (Link, Image)

+### Type Safety

+- Strong TypeScript typing throughout the codebase
+- No use of `any` types
+- Proper React component prop interfaces
+- Discriminated unions for complex state

+### Technical Debt Status

+The following areas are flagged for future improvement:

+1. **API Bridge Files**: Some unused type exports remain in bridge files as they are referenced indirectly
+2. **React Hook Dependencies**: Some components have dependencies that need manual review
+3. **Next.js Image Components**: Migration from HTML img tags is in progress
+4. **StorefrontEditor TypeScript**: These components need type definition refinement

+ESLint is configured with selective overrides to flag these issues appropriately while development continues.
+## How to Fix Lint/Type Errors
+- **Restricted Import**: Change your import to use the module's public API or DTO file.
+- **Unused Variable/Import**: Remove or use the variable/import as needed.
+- **Type Error**: Add or refine type annotations, avoid `any`, and use generics or type guards as appropriate.